 The colourful scene shows the Virgin Mary – who was also present at Pentecost – surrounded by the twelve apostles.
 The Holy Spirit is seen alighting on each of them in the form of a fiery flame.
 St John the Apostle is shown in yellow, on the Virgin’s right, while St Peter (with the balding head) is on her left.
 The dove, another biblical symbol of the Holy Spirit, is shown hovering over the group.

-Within Catholic tradition, the Descent of the Holy Spirit is the second ‘Glorious Mystery’ of the Rosary, a common devotion to the Virgin Mary.
+Within Catholic tradition, the Descent of the Holy Spirit is the Third ‘Glorious Mystery’ of the Rosary, a common devotion to the Virgin Mary.
 This led to the practice, followed here, of picturing the Virgin as the main figure within artistic scenes of the episode.
 Dressed in her traditional blue and hands raised in prayer, her gaze is on the viewer, as if to communicate her inner calm and confidence in God.

 See the full image: